 “Success is 1% inspiration, 99% perspiration.”

 Winston Churchill may have been one of the most important historical figures of the 20th century.
 In 1939, Churchill was asked to serve as First Lord of the Admiralty by the Prime Minister.
 Churchill was tasked with holding England together as the world fell apart.
-He led the country through some its darkest days and is now considered a hero.
+He led the country through some of its darkest days and is now considered a hero.

 But before 1939 Churchill suffered mostly failures.
 For much of the 1930s, Churchill was at the low point of his career and kept out of office due to in-party fighting.
 Churchill never gave up his though and continued to be a public figure.
 It was the years of failing that prepared Churchill to become a leader and formed his definition of success:

 "Success is going from failure to failure without losing enthusiasm.”

-College student, young professional, we all have to start somewhere.
+College students, young professionals, we all have to start somewhere.
 Let an international internship help you define your own success.
 Make an appointment with one of our Admission Counselors to talk about your internship abroad, or check out your virtual opportunities with our remote internship program, GE Virtuoso!